ijpiantanida/talkback/README.md

 Stops the HTTP server.

 ## Tapes
 Tapes can be freely edited to match new requests or return a different response than the original.
-They are loaded from the `path` directory at startup.
+They are loaded recursively from the `path` directory at startup.
 They use the [JSON5](http://json5.org/) format.
 JSON5 is an extensions to the JSON format that allows for very neat features like comments, trailing commas and keys without quotes.

 #### Format